Solan Municipal Corporation

 Solan Municipal Corporation (SMC) is the municipal corporation of Solan District in Himachal Pradesh, and is the chief nodal agency for the administration of the city.
 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
 Solan Municipal Corporation is headed by Mayor of city and governed by Commissioner.
 Solan Municipal Corporation has been formed with functions to improve the infrastructure of town.

 History and administration

 Solan Municipal Corporation was formed in to improve the infrastructure of the town as per the needs of local population.
 Solan Municipal Corporation has been categorised into wards and each ward is headed by councillor for which elections are held every 5 years.

-Solan Municipal Corporation is governed by mayor Mrs. Poonam Grover and administered by Municipal Commissioner Mr. Zaffar Iqwal.
+Solan Municipal Corporation is governed by Mayor Sushma Sharma and administered by Municipal Commissioner Ekta Kapta, IAS.

 Revenue sources

 The following are the Income sources for the corporation from the Central and State Government.